Department of Communication Disorders

 CDIS 4330.
 Speech and Language Development.

-Course to acquaint students with acquisition of speech and language in children.
+This course is designed to acquaint students with acquisition of speech and language in children.
 Basic information from linguistics, psycho-linguistics, psychology, and communication are examined for children in various stages of development.
+Prerequisite: CDIS 3377 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.